paven/birGit/README.md

     cat ~/bin/birGit/birgit

-some code is just perfekt
+some code is just perfect

 ---

-# know birgit - design choises
+# know birgit - design choices

 1. birigt reports should return results that are easy to pipe
-2. birigt should produce the same result independent of where in the repository you are standing with in you repository.
+2. birigt should produce the same result independently of where within your repository you are standing.
-3. birgit should be like you firm but kind grandmother
+3. birgit should be like your firm but kind grandmother

 ---